 Courtmay, on application of the DFSA, or of a Personwho has suffered the loss or damage, make orders for the recovery of damages or for compensation or for the recovery of property or other order as the Courtsees fit, except where such liability is excluded under the Law and Rules administered by the DFSA.

-DFSAmay apply to the Courtfor the winding up of a company which is, or has been, an Authorised Person, or operating in breach of the Financial Services Prohibition, where it considers it is just and equitable and in the interests of the DIFC39.
+Courtfor the winding up of a company which is or has been an Authorised Firm, an Authorised Market Institutionor operating in breach of the Financial Servicesprohibition where it considers it is just and equitable and in the interests of the DIFC49.

 In deciding whether such an application is just and equitable and in the interests of the

-DIFC, the DFSAwill consider all relevant circumstances, including but not limited to, the following matters:(a) the need to protect the company's Clients, particularly in cases where an Authorised Firmholds or controls Client Assets;(b) whether the company has operated in accordance with the laws of the DIFC;(c) where the company has contravened the Law, the nature, seriousness and impact of the contravention and whether the contravention is on-going;(d) where the company has contravened the Law, whether any alleged contravention affects, or has the potential to affect, the DFSAobjectives;(e) where the company has contravened the Law, whether there are any other steps a Personcould take or other orders a Courtcould make to remedy any contravention;(f) whether the needs of those operating in the DIFCand the interests of the DIFCare best served by the company ceasing to operate;(g) in the case of an Authorised Firm, where the DFSAconsiders that its Licenceshould be withdrawn or where it has been withdrawn, the extent to which there is other business that the firm carries on without authorisation;(h) whether there is information to suggest that the company is or has been involved in money laundering, terrorist financing or other form of financial crime or other criminal conduct;(i) where there is a significant cross-border or international element to the business being carried on by the company, the impact on the business in other jurisdictions and whether another law enforcement agency or Financial Services Regulatorcan adequately address the matter and, if so, that body's attitude to the matter;(j) the extent to which the company has cooperated, and is likely to continue to cooperate, with the DFSA; and(k) the nature of the involvement of the officers of a company in the foregoing and whether this suggests a systemic failure within the company.
+DIFC, the DFSA will consider all relevant circumstances, including but not limited to, the following matters:(a) the need to protect the company's Clients, particularly in cases where an Authorised Firmholds or controls Client Assets,(b) whether the company has operated in accordance with the laws of the DIFC;(c) where the company has contravened the Law or Rules, the nature, seriousness and impact of the contravention and whether the contravention is ongoing;(d) where the company has contravened the Law or Rules, whether any alleged contravention affects, or has the potential to affect , the DFSA objectives;(e) where the company has contravened the Law or Rules, whether there are any other steps a Person could take or other orders a Courtcould make to remedy any contravention;(f) whether the needs of those operating in the DIFCand the interests of the DIFCare best served by the company ceasing to operate;(g) in the case of an Authorised Firm, where the DFSA considers that its Licenceshould be withdrawn or where it has been withdrawn, the extent to which there is other business that the firm carries on without authorisation;(h) whether there is information to suggest that the company is or has been involved in money laundering, terrorist financing or other form of financial crime or other criminal conduct;(i) where there is a significant cross border or international element to the business being carried on by the company, the impact on the business in other jurisdictions and whether another law enforcement agency or Financial Services Regulatorcan adequately address the matter and, if so, that body's attitude to the matter;(j) the extent to which the company has cooperated, and is likely to continue to cooperate, with the DFSA; and(k) the nature of the involvement of the officers of a company in the foregoing and whether this suggests a systemic failure within the company.

 Article 68 of the Markets Law 2012 provides that the